Indigenous Food, Energy, and Water Systems

 Declaring the minor

 Students considering the Indige-FEWS minor should speak with their academic advisor to evaluate how this program aligns with their major coursework and research goals and timelines.
-Students must have a Faculty Committee Member for the Minor.
+Students must have a GIDP PhD Minor Faculty Committee Member on their dissertation committee.

 Prospective students must submit an Intention Form to the Indige-FEWS program coordinator and request participation of the preferred Minor Faculty Committee Member prior to declaring the Minor in GradPath.
 Once the GIDP Executive Committee and preferred Minor Faculty Committee Member approve the student, the Intention Form will be authorized and returned to the student, who may then include the Minor in the Plan of Study.